 Most health informatics PhD programs are academics-focused.
 Popular careers include:

-Earning informatics credentials is another way to increase your salary; those with four certifications earned nearly $115,000 on average, while those with none earned around $66,000, according to AHIMA.
-University of Pittsburgh - Pittsburgh Campus offers health informatics master's students four credential opportunities.
+Earning informatics credentials is another way to increase your salary.
+Those with four certifications earned nearly $1145,000 on average, while those with none earned around $66,000, according to AHIMA.
+University of Pittsburgh – Pittsburgh Campus offers health informatics master’s students four credential opportunities.

-Chief medical information officer (CMIO) is the top health informatics position.
+Chief medical information officer (CMIO) is the top-paying health informatics position.
 According to a 2019 Association of Medical Directors (AMDIS) study, 47 percent of responding CMIOs earned between $251,000 and $350,000 base salary—and 33 percent had salaries between $351,000 and $450,000.
-Reaching this position without experience as a medical doctor is unlikely—more experience usually leads to higher earnings.
+Reaching this position without experience as a medical doctor is unlikely.

 Experienced informatics nurses earn a lot as well.
 According to HIMSS, 24 percent with 11 or more years of experience earned over $150,000, similar to IT managers.